Rays vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

+- The Rays have played as the favorite in six of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over four times.

 - There has not been a spread set for any of the Rays' last 10 games.